JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 This is an optional rule for setting where the durability of ones equipment has narrative significance.
 Using item durability is a great way to increase immersion (such as having to go to a blacksmith or learn to repair their gear) and challenge your players.
 However, for players who want a more casual experience, item durability can be disregarded.

 With these rules, all weapons, armor, and spellcasting focuses now have durability.
 Whatever the Base Dice Tier associated with that item determines how much durability it has.
 When an item's durability falls, each time your item's durability falls to the lower tier's max durability, that lower tier's base dice are used instead.
-For instance, if a character had a "Legendary\" Base Dice Tier sword with only 23 durability remaining they would be rolling the "Superior" Base Dice Tier or "1d10, 2d8".
+For instance, if a character had a "Legendary" Base Dice Tier sword with only 23 durability remaining they would be rolling the "Superior" Base Dice Tier or "1d10, 2d8".

 ### Weapon Durability